 Seller Contributions

 This is one of the major benefits of an FHA home loan.
 FHA will allow sellers to pay up to 6% of the selling price towards the closing costs.
-This is not a requirement of the loan, but merely it is allowed by FHA.
+This is not an eligibility requirement of the loan, but merely it is allowed by FHA.
 The buyer and seller, along with the real estate agents, will need to negotiate this into the contract.

 Debt-to-Income Rules

-In order to determine if a borrower is eligible for FHA financing, lenders will examine the borrower’s debt and income and calculate a ratio.
+To determine if a borrower is eligible for FHA financing, lenders will examine the borrower’s debt and income and calculate a ratio.
 The debt-to-income ratio has two formulas.

 For example, suppose a married couple has a yearly gross income of $84,000.
 This means that their monthly income is $7,000.
 If the couple has monthly debt payments of $1,610 this would mean the calculation would be $1,610 divided by $7,000 is 23%, which is acceptable.
 Furthermore, if the proposed home payment is $1100 (you can use our loan calculator above to figure out payments), the calculation would look like this.